LogoPatentFig AI

 As filing volumes in China continue to rise, the traditional model of relying on external illustrators for manual corrections is becoming a liability.
 It is too slow and too expensive for modern IP departments.

-Integrating automated tools like PatentFig into your IP management ecosystem allows you to:
+Integrating automated tools like PatentFig AI into your IP management ecosystem allows you to:

 • Reduce Cycle Times: Move from CAD to a CNIPA-compliant filing in hours, not days.